comet-ml/ez-mcp-toolbox/README.md

 ### Custom Metrics

-You can define custom metrics in a Python file and use them with the `--metric-file` option.
+You can define custom metrics in a Python file and use them with the `--metrics-file` option.
 The metric file should contain metric classes that follow the same interface as Opik's built-in metrics.

 #### Example Custom Metric File (`my_metrics.py`)